andyhansen/blog/_posts/2018-07-28-hackathon-lessons.md

 ---
 layout: post
-title: "Lessons I've Learnt at Hackathons"
+title: "Lessons I've Learned at Hackathons"
 description: "and why you should go to one!"
 date: 2018-07-28
 tags: hackathons personal-growth